robiningelbrecht/continuous-integration-example/README.md

 Branch protection rules allow you to disable force pushing, prevent branches from being deleted, and optionally require status checks before merging.
-These checks are important to ensure code quality and have a solid CI/CD.
+These checks are important to ensure code quality and have a solid CI.
 For now, we will configure the bare minimum, but we will get back to this.

 Navigate to `https://github.com/username/repository/settings/branches` and